preciofishbone/OmniaDocsG2/_build/html/_sources/admin-settings/business-group-settings/search/search-config/index.rst.txt

 Tokens in search query
 ***********************
-For a dynamic search query that adapts to the context, tokens can be used in the search query, in Omnia 6.12 and later.
-These tokens are available so far (more will be added):
+In Omnia 6.12 and later, tokens can be used in the search category queries.
+Tokens will be replaced with values in context when the query is executed.
+This makes it possible to create context dependent queries based on the underlying SharePoint site, app instance or user properties.

+Examples of tokens that can be used:

 + {User.Id}
 + {User.Name}